alined908/phoodi/README.md

 - [ ] Refactor (ex. onTagsChange of MeetupsComponent)
 - [ ] Optimize performance
 - [ ] Separate css files
+- [ ] Disable actions if event is in the past

 ## Todo Testing
 - [ ] Validation for models